 - Provide a description of the neighborhood (including boundaries) and its positive and negative attributes.
-The neighborhood is generally expected to be (though not required) smaller than the PMA. - Provide analysis of public safety issues including information or statistics on crime in the neighborhood compared to data for the next largest geography.
+The neighborhood is generally expected to be (though not required) smaller than the PMA. - Along with the description, provide a table and map of neighborhood amenities and features and their distance from the subject site in terms of drive times.
+Such features, at a minimum would include: - Transportation linkages (as described above). - Medical services (emphasized for a senior property). - Shopping and other amenities (banks, etc.). - Schools (emphasized for a family property). - Discuss the effect on the subject of any vacant and/or abandoned buildings near the subject's location. - Provide a brief conclusion as to the suitability of the neighborhood for the subject.
+(This conclusion may be used in the executive summary.) - Provide analysis of public safety issues including information or statistics on crime in the neighborhood compared to data for the next largest geography.
 Address any local perceptions of crime or problems in the neighborhood.
 Describe how crime statistics relate to the subject's existing or proposed rents.
-The data must come from Areavibes.com which will provide both small area and larger area crime data.
+The data must come from Areavibes.com, which will provide both small area and larger area crime data.